What is a Fractional CMO (and do you really need one)?

 Rapid Marketing Audit and Goal Alignment

-I review your marketing—brand, messaging, channels, partnerships, and digital—check ROI, spot gaps, and find opportunities.
-Then I align with leadership on the top three marketing priorities for the next 90 days.
+Marketing review—brand, audience, messaging, channels, partnership, and digital—check ROI, spot gaps, and find opportunities.
+Align with leadership on the top three marketing priorities for the next 90 days.

 Marketing Strategy / Roadmap